-- Provide employers knowledge of the true cost of benefits over time. - Provide investors knowledge of the true long-term liabilities. - Show the decision makers a cost that they need to recognize.
+- Create financial transparency. - Create better alignment between public and private sector accounting. - Provide clarity among bargaining groups to show the true cost of benefits over time. - Provide employers knowledge of the true cost of benefits over time. - Provide investors knowledge of the true long-term liabilities. - Show the decision makers a cost that they need to recognize.

-The Port funds the implicit and explicit subsidies on a pay-as-you-go basis, meaning that the Port pays these costs are they occur or become due.
+The Port funds the implicit and explicit subsidies on a pay-as-you-go basis, meaning that the Port pays these costs as they occur or become due.
 The Port's cost-sharing policy on the medical premiums is to pay 100% of the PEBB medical plan for employees as described in the Plan Description above and 100% of the premiums up to 90 days after termination or retirement.